wrewsama/obsidian-vault/Source Materials/Books/Code Complete.md

     - describe everything the routine does
     - avoid vague terms (e.g. `handleX`, `processY`)
     - be consistent with opposites (e.g. `add_item/remove_item` instead of `add/remove_item_from_list`)

+## Defensive Programming
+- assertions
+    - Handle expected errors, `assert` for errors that should never occur
+    - `assert` preconditions that should always be true
+    - don't put application logic into assertions, they may get removed during prod builds
+- exceptions
+    - throw only for exceptional cases
+    - throw at the correct level of abstraction (e.g. `Cohort::getStudents` shouldn't throw `ArrayOutOfBoundsException`, this reveals the implementation details of the class)
+    - when throwing, include all info that led to it
+- other error handling
+    - log warning/error message
+    - sub in another value (e.g. default, previous, next, closest, etc.)
+    - return error code
+    - abort
+- dev builds can have extra debug aids than prod builds, they don't have the same resource/performance constraints
+- what defensive programming to leave in prod code
+    - important error checks
+    - error logs
+    - graceful shutdowns

+## Pseudocode Programming Process (PPP)
+for designing and implementing a routine
+- name it and define what it's trying to do
+- check if it's already implemented elsewhere (if yes just use that instead)
+- write pseudocode in comments
+- review and improve the pseudocode
+- implement below the comments
+- test the code
+- review and repeat the process, iterating as needed

 ---
 Source: https://www.goodreads.com/book/show/4845.Code_Complete